Where To Sell An Engagement Ring

 If you can connect directly with the consumer you can skip the middle man and keep his share of his profit.
 Popular eCommerce sites can offer these sorts of connections with individual consumers.

-But there’s a big drawback: You have to deal with people who are looking for a bargain, shoppers who don’t know the value of your diamond engagement ring, amateur gemologists who don’t know the fair price for your ring.
+But there’s a big drawback: You have to deal with people who are looking for a bargain, shoppers who don’t know the value of your diamond engagement ring, and amateur gemologists who don’t know the fair price for your ring.
 You may have to hire an appraiser which adds hassle and cuts profits.

 Plus, to sell the ring, you might have to meet strangers, perhaps in strange places, or have people you don’t know come over to your home.
 This is weird enough when you’re selling something less valuable like a smartphone or furniture.
 When you’re selling something very small yet worth thousands of dollars, you could be asking for trouble.